 make is changing lives for the better.

-Association; Los Angeles Women's Police Officer Association; Law
+Women's Police Officer Association; Golden State Peace Officers

-Enforcement Administrators and the Fraternal Order of the Police.
+Association; La Ley, and the Fraternal Order of the Police.
+She is

-She has served as a board member for International Law Enforcement
+of HAPCOA, and has served as a board member for International Law

-Captain Nieto lives with her nephew, and domestic partner in Orange
+Nieto lives with domestic partner in Orange County with her nephew,

 and their three dogs.